milechainsaw/hidingApiKey/README.md

 If you keep your keys in strings.xml, or you hardcode them in Java it's trivial to decompile your APK and recover them.

+EDIT:
+There's a great repo about this topic [here] (https://github.com/pillfill/hiding-passwords-android)

 # Using CMAKE with Android Studio
 You can follow [this](https://developer.android.com/ndk/guides/index.html) guide to set up your ide.